-It’s been 20 years since Arizona volleyball landed the No. 1 recruit in the country.
-Kim Glass arrived in 2002 as part of the country’s top recruiting class, became the 2002 National Freshman of the Year and rewrote the Arizona record book.
+It’s been 20 years since Kim Glass joined Arizona volleyball in 2002 as part of the country’s top recruiting class, became the 2002 National Freshman of the Year and rewrote the Arizona record book.

 Since then, the highest-ranked recruit to join the Wildcats was local star Whitney Dosty, who was ranked fourth by the recruiting evaluators in 2006.

 Carlie Cisneros is on track to change that in 2024.

 Cisneros, who is currently ranked No. 1 in her class by Prep Volleyball, committed to Arizona on July 30.
 Questions are already being asked about the high school junior.
 Why would she choose the Wildcats who haven’t been to the NCAA Tournament since 2018 and haven’t advanced beyond the first weekend since 2016?

 “I’ve always kind of wanted to be that player,” Cisneros said.
 “I’ve always wanted to be that game changer.
 I want to be surrounded by other girls who have the same mentality as I do that we have to work together to get where we are like, ‘I couldn’t have done that by myself.’
 It took every single girl that I worked with, my parents, my coaches—it took all of that to get me to where I am today.
 So when I go to college, I don’t want to peak I want to keep growing as a player and a person and help that program get to the next level.”

 For fans of Arizona women’s sports, that viewpoint may remind them of Sam Thomas and Cate Reese.
 Thomas was the first top 100 recruit to commit to Adia Barnes after the coach took over the losing basketball program.
 Reese became the first female McDonald’s All-American to attend Arizona, joining the program the year after the Wildcats won just six games.
 The two players took the Wildcats to the first Final Four in program history.